cosmicjs/stripe-charge-function/README.md

 ```
 2. Edit `test-checkout.html` to include the deployed Function endpoint and your Stripe public test key.
 3. Open `test-checkout.html` in the browser and attempt a [test charge](https://stripe.com/docs/testing).

+That's it!
+No managing or maintaining a server, just code and deploy!